Skorpishor/tamiya-man-arduino-lights/README.md

 # tamiya-man-arduino-lights

+The project is obsolete as I use the fantastic project: TheDIYGuy999 /
+Rc_Engine_Sound_ESP32

 In Order to fire the lights for a MAN 18.540 from tamiya I use a arduine (nano) to "read" the RC receiver and turn on the LED's

 First Configuration: